fkie-cad/hexter/README.md

    * -lphb List all process heaps and its blocks.
    * -lrp List all running processes.
 Pass any pid or 0 to get it running.
  * -b Force breaking, not continuous mode and print just one block.
- * -p For a plain, not styled text output.
+ * -p Plain, not styled text output.
  * -h Print this.

 Either use -file or -pid, not both.